keajs/kea-docs/docs/core/defaults.md

 const counterLogic = kea([])

 const logic = kea([
-  // must be a function to evaluate at build time when counterLogic is mounted defaults(() => ({
+  // must be a function to evaluate at build time after counterLogic has mounted defaults(() => ({
     counterCopy: counterLogic.selectors.counter,
   })),